-The Cambridge Drug Discovery Institute will work with academics to develop the most promising targets through early-phase drug discovery.
+The ALBORADA Drug Discovery Institute will work with academics to develop the most promising targets through early-phase drug discovery.

 We are taking a broad approach to target identification, seeking novel targets not only from within the University of Cambridge, but across the UK and globally alongside our partner Institutes at the University of Oxford and UCL.